openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/ate_tests/base_vrf_selection/README.md

 *   Configure DUT with ingress interface as Port-1 and egress interface as Port-2.
 DUT Port-2 is connected to ATE Port-2 and is configured for VLAN-10 and VLAN-20 such that sub-interfaces Port-2.10 and Port-2.20 are part of VLAN 10 and VLAN 20 respectively.

-*   Configure network-instance “VRF-10” of type L3VRF and assign Port2.10 to network-instance "VRF-10"
+*   Configure DUT with network-instance “VRF-10” of type L3VRF and assign Port2.10 to network-instance "VRF-10"

-*   Configure network-instance “DEFAULT” of type DEFAULT_INSTANCE.
+*   Configure DUT network-instance “DEFAULT” of type DEFAULT_INSTANCE.
 DUT-Port1 and DUT Port-2.20 should be part of "DEFAULT" Network w/o requiring explicit configuration.

+*   Configure ATE to advertise following IP addresses.

+        *   IPv4: DEST-IPv4-VLAN10 in VLAN10
+        *   IPv4: DEST-IPv4-VLAN20 in VLAN20
+        *   IPv6: DEST-IPv6-VLAN20 in VLAN20

 ## Procedure